Chris-Ngu/EnterpriseSolution/README.md

 Email system used for registration, notifications, or any other purposes (Using System.Net.Email libraries)

-music player that detects audio files in selected folders to play client side

 *MORE IDEAS WILL BE ADDED HERE AND SOME WILL BE DELETED AS THINGS GET IMPLEMENTED*

 # Working features

-Registration and login with MySQL server 12/18/19
+Registration and login with MySQL server using MySQL connector/net 12/18/19

 IMessaging with TCP protocol using WCF framework 12/22/19 (Currently running duplex networking server hardcoded as localhost)

 Email support using IMAP and Google App Password 12/24/19 (Smiley22's IMAP DLL)

+MySQL like UI for managing co-workers and branch information 12/26/19

-Group calendar (ported from existing Google Calendar API assests to CefSharp Chromium browser using TeamUp)
+Group calendar 12/27/19 (ported from existing Google Calendar API assests to CefSharp Chromium browser using TeamUp)

 # Contribution and future work